Supercolony-net/typechain-polkadot/docs/tech-specs.md

 npm i -D @727-ventures/typechain-polkadot
 ```

+> Also important note that Typechain and Typechain-compiler uses `@727-ventures/typechain-types`, `@polkadot/api` and `@polkadot/api-contract` packages, so you need to install them as well.

 Now you can use it to generate TS definitions & runtime code for your ABIs.

 Given, that you've put input files in `path/to/input` folder, and want generated code to land in `path/to/output` folder, run the following command: